 As the sediment mass gets larger and begins to move around as the tank is drained and refilled, it bangs on the sides of the water heater tank, causing that dreaded “bang, bang, bang” every time you turn on the hot water.

 Once the sediment has reached this point, simply draining and performing maintenance on your water heater will not be enough.
 To restore your home’s full hot water capability, you will need to replace your water heater.

-Why Choose Nick’s Plumbing for your Water Heater Maintenance or Replacement?
+Why Choose Nick’s Plumbing & Air Conditioning for your Water Heater Maintenance or Replacement?

-Since 1979 Nick’s Plumbing has been servicing and replacing water heaters in Houston.
-Hiring the experienced, licensed professionals at Nick’s Plumbing and Sewer Services provides that added layer of protection for you and your home.
+Since 1979 Nick’s Plumbing & Air Conditioning has been servicing and replacing water heaters in Houston.
+Hiring the experienced, licensed professionals at Nick’s Plumbing and Air Conditioning Services provides that added layer of protection for you and your home.
 Our plumbing technicians are ready to respond to your hot water emergency, from a leaky valve to a full water heater replacement.

-If you’re having hot water issues in your home, call the water heater experts in Houston at Nick’s Plumbing and Sewer Services today for your free consultation.
+If you’re having hot water issues in your home, call the water heater experts in Houston at Nick’s Plumbing and Air Conditioning Services today for your cost evaluation.